LINQ Aggregate Functions in C#

 In this article, I am going to discuss the Linq Aggregate Functions in C# with examples.
 Please read our previous article before proceeding to this article where we discussed the Reverse Method in C# with some examples.
 As part of this article, we are going to discuss the following concepts.

-- What are Aggregate Functions in Linq?
+What are Linq Aggregate Functions in C#?

 The Linq aggregate functions are used to group together the values of multiple rows as the input and then return the output as a single value.
 So, simple word, we can say that the aggregate function in C# is always going to return a single value.